tobyweston/blog/source/_posts/2012-03-28-exception-handling-as-a-system-wide-concern.markdown

 For the _how_, the approach at this layer is to _translate_ un underlying exception into something appropriate.
 This could just mean something that is more presentable to the user.
 In the example above, when the server is asked to work with a session that has expired, it will generate the `SessionExpiredException`.
 This in turn causes the `login` page to be displayed prompting the user to log back in.
 No stack traces appear and we allow the user to continue working.

-### The API Boundary
+## The API Boundary

 Lets consider a RESTful web service that allows a client to `GET` customer details via a URL.
-To get the most out of HTTP interoperability, the correct response to a request for unknown customer details should be to return the HTTP response code `404` (Not Found).
+To get the most out of HTTP interoperability, the correct response to a request for unknown customer details is to return the HTTP response code `404` (Not Found).
 In the backend however, we throw a `CustomerNotFoundException`.

 For the _when_, again, this layer is about _translation_.
 We would like to turn the `Exception` into a HTTP response code at the point at which the response is generated.
 We can propagate the exception up through the stack until the last possible point.